Iran's Largest Warship Catches Fire, Sinks in Gulf of Oman

 The blaze began around 2:25 a.m. and firefighters tried to contain it, Fars said.
 The vessel sank near the Iranian port of Jask, some 1,270 kilometers (790 miles) southeast of Tehran on the Gulf of Oman near the Strait of Hormuz — the narrow mouth of the Persian Gulf.

 Photos circulated on Iranian social media of sailors wearing life jackets evacuating the vessel as a fire burned behind them.
-State TV and semiofficial news agencies referred to the Kharg as a “training ship.”
+State TV and semiofficial news agencies referred to the 207-meter (679 foot) Kharg as a “training ship.”
 Fars published video of thick, black smoke rising from the ship early Wednesday morning.

 Satellite photos from Planet Labs Inc. analyzed by The Associated Press showed the Kharg off to the west of Jask on Tuesday.
 Satellites from the U.S. National Oceanic and Atmospheric Administration that track fires from space detected a blaze at the site of the Jask that started just before the time of the fire reported by Fars.